googlefonts/colr-gradients-spec/colr-gradients-spec.md

 cycle is formed.
 Pseudocode:

 ```
-# called initially with the base glyph paint and an empty set.
+# called initially with the base glyph paint and an empty set
-def paint(paint, active_paints)
+function paintIsAcyclic(paint, active_paints)
   if paint in active_paints
-    fail, we have a cyle
+    fail: we have a cycle
   add paint to active_paints

-  process paint, potentially calling paint again for referenced paints
+  process paint, calling paintIsAcyclic() recursively for referenced paints

   remove paint from active_paints
 ```